SFoxGit/weather_search/README.md

     So in order to do a true forecast at noon each day you've got to do moment and then set time in hours/minutes/seconds and then add number of days.
 Problem with the free version of openweathermap, is that in order to do a 5 day forecast like in the example you need 6 days (today + 5) which isn't free.
 I like my solution on getting the data for noon each day, however it could be condensed into for loops.

+*local storage*

+    For the save to local storage I needed a few ifs, check if it was null which if it was we had to create the array, then push the input value.
+If it did exist we need to take it and parse it.
+If the input value was already present in the local storage array we need to just move on, if it's not present we need to push it.
+I chose to unshift instead of push because I want to generate the buttons from the start of the array.

+*Generate buttons of past search*

 ---